The 10 Best Staten Island Botanical Gardens and Nature Centers for Families

 Facebook

-This park is nestled into Staten Island’s South Shore and is a natural oasis of beautiful trees, ponds and wildlife.
-It is named after the blue heron, a gray predatory bird that can reach more than 4 feet in height.
+This park is nestled into Staten Island’s South Shore and is a natural oasis of beautiful trees, ponds, and wildlife.
+It is named after the blue heron, a gray predatory bird that can reach more than 4 feet tall.
 The park and nature center offer a variety of events and activities for the public.

 2. Clay Pit Ponds State Park Preserve